-[119]Scutellum roundish and swollen (Figure 2) (excludes representatives of the genera Carpophthoromyia Austen and Perilampsis Bezzi, which have a flattened and less rounded scutellum, see Figure 4).
+[119] The scutellum of most Ceratitis species is rounded and swollen (viewed from the side) (Figure 2).
+Carpophthoromyia Austen and Perilampsis Bezzi, have a flattened and less rounded scutellum (see Figure 4).

-[120]Scutellum with three dark apical markings.
-These markings can be clearly separated (Figure 2) or partially fused (Figure 5).
+[120] The scutellum of Ceratitis species have three dark apical markings which can be clearly separated (Figure 2) or partially fused (Figure 5).
 In some cases, they cover most of the apical and central part of the scutellum (Figure 6), while in some other cases they are reduced to small dark spots (Figure 7).
-This excludes representatives of the genus Capparimyia Bezzi, which have only two dark apical markings (Figure 8), and several representatives of the genus Trirhithrum Bezzi that have a completely black scutellum (Figure 9).
-It also excludes some representatives of the genus Neoceratitis Hendel that have a single dark apical marking (Figure 10).
+This character excludes species of the genus Capparimyia Bezzi, which have only two dark apical markings (Figure 8), and several species of the genus Trirhithrum Bezzi that have a completely black scutellum (Figure 9).
+It also excludes some species of the genus Neoceratitis Hendel that have a single dark apical marking (Figure 10).